 You may obtain information on scholarship opportunities from Financial Aid and from major departments.
 Both on and off-campus scholarship information is available on the university's web site.

-Financial Aid and Student Financial Services also administers the University's short-term Emergency Loan Program and the intermediate term Foreign Student Loan Program.
+Financial Aid and Student Financial Services also administer the University's short-term Emergency Loan Program and the intermediate term Foreign Student Loan Program.
 You are not required to apply for financial aid to receive these interest free loans.
 Emergency Loans may not be used to pay university charges and are usually limited to $300 with repayment due in 30 days.
 If you are a non-U.S. citizen, you may apply for a maximum of $200 with repayment due within 9 months

 (Also see "Fee Waivers for Senior Citizens" in the Fees and Expenses chapter.)